shungyan/edge-optimized-ai-assistant/README.md

 4\.
 Start application and services

-Note: When launching the application for the first time, please allow a few minutes for the dependencies to download.
-You may check the containers log using *lazydocker*
+*Note: When launching the application for the first time, please allow a few minutes for the dependencies to download.
+You may check the containers log using lazydocker*

 ```sh
 docker compose -f docker-compose-lnl.yml -f compose.override.yml up -d
 ```

 5\.
-Launch browser and navigate to ***http://locahost:8080/*** on local machine or ***http://\<ip addr\>:8080/*** to access Open WebUI and run language model locally on-device
+Launch browser and navigate to ***http://locahost:8080/*** on local machine or ***http://\<ip addr\>:8080/*** to access Open WebUI.
+Open WebUI is a self-hosted, open-source web interface that allows users to interact with LLMs locally

 6\.
 Optional Installation
 * [lazydocker](https://github.com/jesseduffield/lazydocker) - A simple terminal UI to visualize and interact with containers.
-After install, launch from `~/.local/bin/lazydocker`
+After install, launch by executing the following command `~/.local/bin/lazydocker`

 ## How-To